ARCHIVE

 The Boardwalk Hall side of the Halloween Poker Chip was inspired by a vintage postcard from the heyday of Atlantic City in the 1940s.
 The $31 denomination was chosen in reference to the 31st of October.
 I felt that a dollar value needed to be on the chip and wanted to steer away from any existing chip denominations for obvious reasons.
 The flip side of the Halloween Poker Chip is an evil jack-o-lantern, the quintessential Halloween symbol.
 The rolling edge of the Halloween Poker Chip was printed in black and orange to mimic the edge spots of vintage clay casino poker chips…

-Above is the 2010 NYE Coin (300) which debuted in December 2010
+Above is the SOLD OUT 2010 NYE Coin (300) which debuted December 2010

 The 2010 NYE Coin was designed to commemorate this year’s 5 night NYE Run being held at The Worcester Centrum and Madison Square Garden.
 These are two of the more hallowed venues in Phish history, so I tried to work in as much symbolic imagery as possible relating to past moments in each venue.
 I focused on trying to work in as much NYE flavor as possible, while maintaining a cohesive design.